QUICK TIPS TO SPOT AND PREVENT FRAUD

-- Utilize the messages and alerts service NCU provides.
+- Utilize the alerts service NCU provides.

 - Type in our web address yourself to ensure you are transacting with our server.

-- Register your phone number with the National Do Not Call registry to avoid suspicious/unwanted phone calls.
+- Register your phone number with the National Do Not Call Registry to avoid suspicious/unwanted phone calls.

 - Ask a lot of questions, especially when the contact is unsolicited.